An ADHD-friendly weight loss system

 Why fasting can help some ADHD brains

-Intermittent fasting can work well for ADHD minds because it simplifies structure.
-Instead of managing eating all day, attention is focused into fewer, more predictable moments.
+Intermittent fasting can be helpful for some people with ADHD because it simplifies structure.
+Instead of managing food choices all day, eating is focused into fewer, more predictable moments.

 Where people often go wrong